-If convicted of a sex crime in Illinois you may face incredibly harsh consequences.
-Illinois is host to some of the country’s most stringent sexual assault and sexual abuse laws, which are intended to discourage these incredibly intimate crimes.
+If convicted of a sex crime, you may face incredibly harsh consequences.
+Illinois is host to some of the country’s most stringent sexual assault and sexual abuse laws.

-Punishments for sex crimes in Illinois range from hefty fines to the potential for decades in prison for repeat offenders.
-Sex crime convictions may also require registration as a sexual offender and drastically alter your ability to enjoy certain privileges later in life.
+Punishments for sex crimes range from hefty fines to the potential for decades in prison.
+Sex crime convictions may also require you to register as a sexual offender.
+This will destroy your ability to lead a normal life.
 These convictions stay on your criminal record and will be visible if a potential employer, landlord, or lender runs a background check.

-At Kostopoulos Law Group, LLC, former prosecutor Gus Kostopoulos understands the nuances of the law and the way the prosecutors operate.
-This knowledge allows us to stay one step ahead and provide top notch legal representation for clients who have been charged with a sex crime in Chicago.
-We fight tirelessly to protect our clients’ rights and to ensure we exhaust every possible defense when fighting sex crime charges.
-Call us today for a free, no-commitment consultation to learn more about how we may be able to help you.
+At Kostopoulos Law Group, former prosecutor Gus Kostopoulos understands the nuances of the law and the way the prosecutors operate.
+This allows us to provide you with top notch legal representation.
+We fight to protect your rights and to ensure we exhaust every possible defense when fighting sex crime charges.
+Call us today for a free consultation to learn more about how we may be able to help you.

 Sex Crime Laws in Chicago

 Illinois has many laws prohibiting and punishing various criminal sexual acts.
 The most notable, of most often charged, include Criminal Sexual Abuse and Criminal Sexual Assault.
 Sexual abuse is a broader crime that punishes various forms of sexual conduct.
 Sexual assault, more commonly referred to as rape, punishes criminal sexual penetration.
-Penalties for violation of Illinois sex crime laws can be extremely severe, especially for repeat offenders.
-Sex crime laws in Illinois include:
+Penalties for violation of a sex crime law in this state can be extremely severe, especially for repeat offenders.
+Sex crime laws include:

 Criminal Sexual Abuse [720 ILCS 5/11-1.5]